 In Ryan Dahl’s talk Ten things I regret about Node, he talked about many problems with Node.
-This includes things like Node’s failure to embrace web standards, security, Node’s way of compiling native modules (GYP), and NPM.
+These issues include Node’s failure to embrace web standards, security, Node’s way of compiling native modules (GYP), and NPM.
 Then, he revealed Deno.
-Deno was a new project that fixed many of the problems Ryan Dahl had earlier mentioned, along with extra advantages like built-in TypeScript support.
+Deno was a new project that fixed many problems Ryan Dahl had earlier mentioned, along with extra advantages like built-in TypeScript support.
 Ryan Dahl initially built Deno in Go but later switched to Rust.

-Since Deno was first announced, it has made significant progress.
-1.0 was released in August 2020, and companies like Slack have adopted Deno.
-In addition, Deno has also released their own edge serverless function platform, Deno Deploy.
+Since Ryan Dahl first announced Deno, it has made significant progress.
+1.0 was released in August 2020, and companies like Slack, Netlify, and GitHub have adopted Deno.
+In addition, The Deno Company has also released its own edge serverless function platform, Deno Deploy.

 V8 is a sandboxed language that makes it impossible for code to do something outside of its boundaries.
 However, Node.js allows access to things like networking and the filesystem inside the sandbox, which removes the security benefits of V8.
 Even for trusted programs, this can be hurtful because insecure code or malicious dependencies could deal significant damage and steal information.